AdrianKoszpek/lunarmc/README.md

 # lunarmc / minefox
 A Minecraft Minigame server network made by me, from 2017-2020.
 Coded in Java + SK hybrid.
+The project has been abandoned.
 ## Youtube Video: https://www.youtube.com/watch?v=y6Q16lrtDFc

 Games: